LounisBou/PyDevMate/README.md

-# PyMate
+# PyDevMate

 A Python utilities library providing decorator-based tools for common development tasks.

 ## Features

-PyMate offers a collection of reusable decorator classes that simplify common development tasks:
+PyDevMate offers a collection of reusable decorator classes that simplify common development tasks:

 ### Caching & Storage
 - **CacheIt**: Function result caching with support for diskcache, Redis, and SQLite backends